lorniu/org-expose-emphasis-markers/README.md

 ## Get Started

-First, install this package, and load it when necessary:
+First, install this package from MELPA, and load it when necessary:
 ```elisp
 (require 'org-expose-emphasis-markers)
 ```